The Fund's purpose

 The Clarendon Fund’s purpose is simple; to assist academically outstanding graduate students through their studies at the University of Oxford.

-Originally established to support Overseas students, the Clarendon Fund first welcomed scholars to Oxford in 2001.
-The scheme was expanded in 2012 to include students from the UK and EU, therefore providing funding for all fee statuses.
-Throughout this period, the Fund’s aim has remained unchanged; to assist academically outstanding graduate students through their studies at the University of Oxford.
+Originally established to support overseas students, the Clarendon Fund first welcomed scholars to Oxford in 2001.
+The scheme was expanded in 2012 to include students from the UK and EU, thereby providing funding for all fee statuses.
+Throughout, the Fund’s aim has remained unchanged; to assist academically outstanding graduate students through their studies at the University of Oxford.

 Clarendon scholarships are competitive, prestigious and highly sought-after.
-Like all fully-funded Oxford scholarships, Clarendon covers course fees, and provides a generous grant for living expenses.
+The scholarships cover course fees and provide a grant for living expenses.
 This funding helps reduce the financial barriers that may stand in the way of the best students, from across the world, coming to study at Oxford.

 I want to thank Clarendon for providing this amazing scholarship for students in Oxford.
 I have met interesting people with diverse backgrounds and the interdisciplinary discussions I have had with other students were truly intellectually stimulating.
 On top of that, the Clarendon community organises a lot of events which are simply a lot of fun to attend.